react-navigation/react-navigation.github.io/docs/typescript.md

 const navigation = useNavigation<ProfileScreenNavigationProp>();
 ```

+It's important to note that this isn't completely type-safe because the type parameter you use may not be correct and we cannot statically verify it.

 ### Annotating `useRoute`

 To annotate the `route` prop that we get from `useRoute`, we can use a type parameter: